aitechnologies-it/dialogflow-agent/README.md

 ## Usage

 Once dfagent is installed you can simply import it in your code.
-The following snipped illustrates a simple example to get and save training examples from an online Dialogflow agent.
+The following snippet illustrates a simple example to get and save training examples from an online Dialogflow agent.

 To create a Dialogflow agent you only need that